paul-hammant/tbd/content/deciding-factors/index.md

 ## Database migrations

-In order get into the Trunk Based Development way, you'll need to find a way to handle table-shape changes, and even population of existing rows where new/changed columns happen.
+In order get into the Trunk-Based Development way, you'll need to find a way to handle table-shape changes, and even population of existing rows where new/changed columns happen.
 Pramod Sadlage and Scott Amber's book "Refactoring Databases: Evolutionary Database Design"{{< ext url="https://www.amazon.com/Refactoring-Databases-Evolutionary-paperback-Addison-Wesley/dp/0321774515" >}}
 goes into that much more, as does the [Continuous Delivery](/continuous-delivery/) book.

 ## Shared code

-Trunk Based Development teams typically have common code ownership rules around contributions to different parts of the source tree.
+Trunk-Based Development teams typically have common code ownership rules around contributions to different parts of the source tree.
 If they do not have a full egalitarian system, they have objective rules for contributions to the tree.
 Rules that focus on standards and come with a promise of a prioritized and fair code review.
-Trunk Based Development teams might have fine-grained write permissions for directories within the trunk, but **never** have any impediment to reading files in th trunk - everyone can see everything.
+Trunk-Based Development teams might have fine-grained write permissions for directories within the trunk, but **never** have any impediment to reading files in th trunk - everyone can see everything.